csc7/PP4_CI_WQCS/README.md

 # Site under construction.

-#### **This project is about a tool for seismic/geophysical data acquisition companies to use weather data and a support blog to plan their operations and interactions with the client.**
+#### **This project is about a tool for seismic/geophysical data acquisition companies to use weather data and a support blog to plan their operations, daily activities on crew and interactions with the client.**
 <br><br>

 # **Index**